isomerpages/pa-chingay/_whats-on/Chingay 2025/Get Your Tickets Here!.md

 </ul>

-For the latest updates and information, visit [www.chingay.gov.sg](www.chingay.gov.sg) or follow us on Facebook @ChingayParadeSG and Instagram @chingayparadesg.
+For the latest updates and information, follow us on Facebook @ChingayParadeSG and Instagram @chingayparadesg.